How to Become a Speech-Language Pathologist in New Mexico

 • Fluency Disorders

-You must pass the American Speech-Language-Hearing Association’s (ASHA) National Examination in Speech Language Pathology either prior to or during your first year of clinical fellowship year (CFY) licensure.
+You must pass the American Speech-Language-Hearing Association’s (ASHA) National Examination in Speech-Language Pathology either before or during your clinical fellowship year.
+The exam is administered by Praxis, and you’ll register online through their website.

-You can take this exam at a Praxis testing center near you.
-In New Mexico, there are Praxis testing centers located in:
+You can take this computer-based exam at Praxis testing centers located in:

 • Albuquerque